 With damage to memory and cognitive function comes an inability to care for ones-self, but it’s not always obvious that self-care is compromised.
 Lots of us young and old are forgetful, bad at directions, or can’t remember our kid’s birthdays.
 It’s when Alzheimer’s inhibits self-care that we need to consider different care options.

-To understand how Alzheimer’s affects self-care, let’s first look at symptoms that are most common in patients.
+To better understand Alzheimer’s and self-care, let’s first look at Alzheimer’s symptoms that are most common in patients.

 - Short-term and long-term memory loss